 \section{Introduction}

 The standard perturbative loop expansion in quantum chromodynamics (QCD) encounters several issues at finite temperatures.
-One of those issues is that the physical quantities, for example, dispersion laws, becomes gauge dependent.
-In work in Ref.~\cite{Kalashnikov:1979cy}, the QCD polarization tensor at finite temperature and chemical potential has been discussed for one-loop order, and then the gluon dispersion laws to leading order in the QCD coupling $g$ have been calculated.
-Also, it has been shown that the dispersion laws are gauge-invariant, but the damping rates for gluons at one-loop-order are not in the long-wavelength limit.
-One of the important outcome of the above reference tells us that the Debye screening in the chromoelectric mode does occur to the leading order in the one-loop calculation, but chromomagnetic screening is absent at the lowest order.
-At leading order, the non-screening of chromomagnetic fields is also studied in refs.~\cite{Linde:1978px,Linde:1980ts,Gross:1980br}.
-In ref.~in~\cite{Klimov:1981ka}, the massless spectrum of the elementary quark excitations at lowest order in $g$ is studied and the full quasiparticle spectra to leading order for the whole momentum range are given in~\cite{Klimov:1982bv} at high temperature limit.
-The quasiparticle spectra also studied in ref.~\cite{Weldon:1982aq} for gluons and~\cite{Weldon:1982bn} for quarks.
+One of those issues is that the physical quantities, for example, dispersion laws, become gauge-dependent.
+In Ref.~\cite{Kalashnikov:1979cy}, the authors have calculated the QCD polarisation tensor at finite temperature and chemical potential in one-loop order, and then the gluon dispersion laws to leading order in the QCD coupling $g$.
+Also, the authors of ~\cite{Kalashnikov:1979cy} have shown that the dispersion laws are gauge-invariant, but the damping rates for gluons at one-loop-order are not in the long-wavelength limit.
+One of the important outcomes of the above reference tells us that the Debye screening in the chromoelectric mode does occur in the leading order in the one-loop calculation.
+However, chromomagnetic screening is absent in the lowest order.
+In leading order, the non-screening of chromomagnetic fields is also studied in refs.~\cite{Linde:1978px,Linde:1980ts,Gross:1980br}.
+In ref.~in~\cite{Klimov:1981ka}, the massless spectrum of the elementary quark excitations at the lowest order in $g$ is studied, and the full quasiparticle spectra to leading order for the whole momentum range are given in~\cite{Klimov:1982bv} at the high-temperature limit.
+The quasiparticle spectra were also studied in ref.~\cite{Weldon:1982aq} for gluons and~\cite{Weldon:1982bn} for quarks.